UPPMAX/linux-command-line-201/docs/learning_outcomes.md

     - Learners can write bash scripts that require user input
     - Learners can use variables in bash scripts
     - Learners can use `if` statements in bash scripts
-    - Learners can use `if` statements with the 'or' and 'and' symbols  in bash scripts
     - Learners can use `for` statements  in bash scripts

 - Environment variables